kenr16/Marios-Products/README.md

 Which is internal to using base-16 when representing base-10 numbers.
 This makes measuring the number of decimal places after a decimal point very tricky.
 For this reason, the line calling the price verification function will be initially commented out.
 It can be re-enabled once the database has been properly seeded.

 Country names must be listed EXACTLY as they appear in the country lookup gem that has been installed;
-eg: United States
+eg: United States of America
-NOT: US, USA, America, United States of America, 'merica, etc.
+NOT: US, USA, America, United States, 'merica, etc.

 For this reason, the country verification function which calls the country lookup gem has been initially disabled.
 The commented-out line of code which calls the function can be re-enabled once the database has been properly seeded with test data.

+Both of these two lines of code can be uncommented in app/models/product.rb.

 ## Support and contact details